mattgwagner/mattgwagner/cv.md

 #### Roles & Responsibilities

-* Helped lead development reviews and architecture planning for future scaling.
+* Lead development reviews and architecture planning for future scaling
 * Restructured data access layer library and implemented cross-application caching using Redis to improve performance
 * Built automated build and deployment system utilizing MSBuild, TeamCity, and PowerShell that resulted in a vast increase in development speed
-* Designed unit tests and utilized static code analysis to help team improve overall code quality and consistency
-* Helped develop interview questions in order to screen developer applicants
+* Developed interview questions in order to screen developer applicants
-* Implemented application-wide error logging mechanism to aid production debugging
+* Implemented application-wide distributed error logging mechanism to aid production debugging

 ### Florida Army National Guard
 **MOS 13A, Field Artillery Officer** - September, 2011 - Present